puppylinux-woof-CE/woof-CE/initrd-progs/0initrd/README.txt

 fsck:     do fsck of ${DISTRO_FILE_PREFIX}save file.
 fsckp:    do fsck before first mount of ext partitions.
 rdsh:     exit to shell in initial ramdisk.
+pupsaves: shows menu with pupsaves (if there is more than 1)
 <number>: blacklist last <number> folders (multisession). e.g. pfix=3